imba/imba-guide/README.md

 # Imba guide

-This is a short guide to the [Imba](http://imba.io/) language and web development platform.
+This is a quick guide to the [Imba](http://imba.io/) language and web development platform.

 Imba is a general purpose programming language that compiles to JavaScript and